 Awarded to a graduate student at O’Neill IUPUI.
 Recipients will have a minimum 3.0 GPA, demonstrated financial need, interest in pursuing a career in public service or not-for-profit sector, and is a current resident of the state of Indiana.
 Students must demonstrate their record of community service and complete an internship (approved by an O’Neill faculty member) with a community nonprofit organization or governmental agency.

 This unique internship provides financial support for an internship for a graduate student at the O'Neill School.
 The recipient will intern with the Senate Finance Committee or other group designated by Senate leadership.
-This two-semester experience requires a commitment of 20 hours per week internship during the fall semester with a scholarship of $5,000.
-The spring semester requires a full-time internship commitment and the Senate will pay a biweekly stipend of $750.
+This two-semester experience requires a commitment of 20 hours per week internship during the fall semester with a scholarship of up to $5,000.
+The spring semester requires a full-time internship commitment and the Senate will pay a biweekly stipend of $800.
 Partial tuition remission is available for up to 9 hours in the fall and 6 hours in the spring.
 To apply, students must have at least a 3.0 GPA and an interest in learning about the state finance and budget process.
-For more information on the internship contact Kristine Schuster.
+If you are interested in applying for the Borst Fellowship, please complete this form.

 Scholarships for students enrolled in the O'Neill School of Public and Environmental Affairs at IUPUI who have a minimum GPA of 3.0 on a 4.0 scale and are current or retired Indiana State Police officers or the children, step-children, grandchildren, or step-grandchildren of a current or retired Indiana State Police Officer.
 The Scholarship is renewable as long as recipients continue to meet the criteria.